dreamthought/corporate-repo-governer/README.md

 While much of this can be infered from looking at the project or enforced through best efforts, Large Corp have observed that this doesn't often happen.

-They would like to police this in a gentle way at the earilest possible moment.
+They would like to police this in a gentle way at the earliest possible moment.

 # Structure